Ekebergia capensis

 • Windbreak Trees planted in a row to form protection from prevailing winds by breaking the force of the wind, thereby reducing wind damage.

-Eastern Cape, KwaZulu-Natal, Swaziland, southern Mozambique, the Limpopo Province, Zimbabwe and north into Uganda and Ethiopia
+in the Eastern Cape, KwaZulu-Natal, Mpumalanga and Limpopo, as well as Swaziland, southern Mozambique, Zimbabwe and north into Uganda and Ethiopia, in evergreen forests and riverine forests

 Planting Suggestions